lawgpt-com/lawgpt-sample-transcripts/README.md

-# friends-transcripts
+# sample-transcripts
-Repository with several transcripts from the series Friends
+Repository with several transcripts for LawGPT conversation purposes.